Tree6bee/project/README.md

-# ctx project
+# project

 ## Introduction

-The Ctx service framework is A PHP framework for building modular service application.
+The framework is A PHP framework for building modular service application.

 ## Installation

 ### Server Requirements

-The Ctx service framework has a few basic system requirements:
+The framework has a few basic system requirements:

 * PHP >= 5.3